radroid/Hangman/README.md

 The above code (without any whitespaces and comments) is **12 lines long.**

 #### Code Review
 I would really appreciate any kind of feedback on the way I have chosen to tackle this problem.
-Keep in mind, I am a beginner and even a small piece of advice can go a long way. **Be as critical as you can!** Thank you for spending time to look at my code.
+I am a beginner, so even a small piece of advice can go a long way.
+Be as critical as you can!
+Thank you for spending time looking at my code.

 The best way to start is by going through the example codes in `hangman/examples`.
 I would appreciate comments on anything and everything, but here are some to get you started: